ThatOneCalculator/DiscordRPCMaker/README.md

   - `sudo rm -rf /Library/Developer/CommandLineTools`
   - [Download and install this](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_11.5/Command_Line_Tools_for_Xcode_11.5.dmg) (you will need an Apple ID)
   - `npm r -g rpcmaker`, then `npm i -g node-gyp`, then `npm i -g rpcmaker`.
-- Windows specific (note: this may take a while and will restart your PC.):
+- Windows specific:
+  - If you are getting "System cannot find the specified path", you need to add `C:\Users\`Your name here`\AppData\Roaming\npm` to PATH, [here's how to do that](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
+).
+  - Otherwise, follow these instructions.
+    - Make sure that with your Node install, you checked "Automatically install the necessary tools."
+If you didn't reinstall Node.
+    - If you are STILL having problems, refer to this.
+Note that it will restart your PC.
       - `npm r -g rpcmaker`, `npm i -g --production windows-build-tools --vs2015`
       - After restart, open up cmd again and type `npm i -g rpcmaker`

 **If none of this works, refer to old_instructions.md!!**